 On September 14, 2019, I was asked by a parent of a W.T.
 Woodson High School varsity volleyball player if I would be available to photograph the Cavaliers during the Titan Clash High School Volleyball Tournament at T.C.
 Williams High School on September 21st.
 I saw this as just another opportunity to learn how to deal with high speed play and less than ideal lighting.

-Here is the status of the photos that I took, and down below you’ll find some of the lessons that I learned (or relearned) in the process.
+Here are links to the photos for each team.
+Down below you’ll find some of the lessons that I learned (or relearned) in the process.

 1. Lens Selection & Camera Settings